tech-bureau-jp/symbol/docs/index.md

 ## Analytics

 ### Querying Network Mosaics

+:warning: what examples are desired here?

 ### Tutorial: Querying Total Mosaics Issued on Symbol

+:warning: i don't think we can do this via REST but can via mongo

 ### Tutorial: Querying Total Nodes Active

+:warning: a node can only return nodes it knows about from its view. is that intent or should example crawl.

 ### Tutorial: Working with Block (.blk) Data

+:warning: assuming this is about tx + block formats? can we use diagrams and docs from techref?

 ```python
 async def create_mosaic_definition_modify(facade, signer_key_pair):